 Sin Requires Sacrifice

-The first consequence of sin was death of humanity.
+The first consequence of sin was the death of humanity.
 Not immediately, but humans, at one time, were not destined to die.
 But the choice of sin is death, and humans became mortals because of that choice.

 Another consequence was that mankind would toil and have hardship in life.
 Women would have labor pains in childbirth.
 Life, in general, would not be made easy.
 Such is the consequence of darkness.
 Anxiety, depression, self-judgment, and more brokenness floods humanity because our one tie with the Truth was broken.